8 Tips To Prepare for Hurricanes in Mexico

 • Ensure you have fueled up your vehicle, gas pumps run on electricity, and gasoline may not be available in an extended outage.

-• Check the level of your Stationary Propane Tank for cooking so that you have ample fuel for cooking.
+• Check the level of your stationary propane tank so that you have ample fuel for cooking.

 • Safeguard your important papers, such as passports, insurance policies, etc, in case you need to evacuate or flooding occurs.